 In both generations of the Toyota Tundra, both a V6 and a V8 were available.
 Luckily most of them came with a V8, which means towing is a breeze.
 Most models equipped with the V6 are used as cheap work trucks, which don‘t do any heavy work.

 Both generations of the Toyota Tacoma came with either an inline-4, or a V6.
 The older models typically have an inline-4, whereas newer models are equipped with the V6.
 Why is this?
 Since the Tacoma grew in size, it become more usable for heavy work, which requires a larger, and more powerful engine.

 The new 3.5L V6 is much more efficient than Toyota‘s old 4.0L V6, but it still doesn‘t compare to the V8.
 If you do a lot of towing or heavy work, the Tundra is definitely the better truck.
 If you plan on mostly commuting, the smaller and more efficient Tacoma is definitely a better choice.

 Tacoma vs Tundra: Cost

 If you‘re comparing them as new vehicles, variables such as trim, time of the year, and your negotiating skills come into play.
 Regardless of all these factors, the Tundra is the more expensive truck.

 Understand that both trucks can pretty easily get into the $40k range with just some options added on.
 Those numbers show you that the Tacoma is about $5,500 cheaper than the Tundra for a base model.
-That’s a significant difference.

 Tacoma vs Tundra: Interior

 If you‘re truly curious about the difference in interior quality, going to a dealer is the best option.
 We can only go so far with words and pictures, so make sure you check out the interior differences in person.

 2016 Tundra Interior

 ll cab configurations of the Tundra offer tons of space.
 The large size helps the Tundra feel better because no one likes being crammed in small spaces.
 Unfortunately, the interior of the Tundra is a bit dated, especially compared to the updated interior of the Tacoma.

 2016 Tacoma Interior

 The Tacoma’s interior is significantly smaller than the Tundra’s interior, however it’s just as nice.
 Although space may be limited, the Tacoma received a massive update in 2016 with the new generation.

 Neither trucks will feel like a Mercedes on the inside, and neither of them offer trims like Ford’s King Ranch or GMC’s Denali.
 If you want your truck loaded with luxury features, the competition offers what you‘re looking for.

 Tacoma vs Tundra: What They’re Best For

 Ask yourself, what do you need out of a pickup truck?
 Do you do a lot of manual labor and need to carry tools or equipment around?
 Do you tow a lot?
 Do you take dirt bikes or ATVs out to the desert?

 The towing capacity of the Tundra is also much higher as Toyota designed it for heavy duty use.
 A diesel truck might be the better option for those who tow big trailers, in which case you must turn to the competition.

 If you’re into off-roading or taking your dirt bikes/ATV’s out to the desert, then you’ll probably want a Tacoma.
 Tacoma’s are much smaller and can get farther into a trail before it becomes too difficult for the vehicle.